Mountain Landscape with Castle

-Mountain Landscape with Castle is an oil on panel painting by Flemish painter Joos de Momper.
-The painting was probably completed in the 1600s.
+Mountain Landscape with Castle is an oil-on-panel painting by Flemish painter Joos de Momper.
+It was probably completed in the 1600s.

 Painting

-The painting depicts the foreign, imaginary landscape typical of de Mompers' oeuvre and his circle.
-A warm colored and exotic foreground gives way to a less warm background with bluish highlands seen from a distance.
+The painting depicts the exotic, imaginary landscape typical of de Mompers' oeuvre and his circle.
+A warm-colored foreground gives way to a less warm background with bluish highlands seen from a distance.
 Several people are traveling up and down a winding path dug into a cliff, on top of which there sits a castle.
 In the foreground, there moves a group of travelers with two donkeys.
 Among them there are two horsemen, one of whose horses stands beside a dog.
 In his early work, de Momper often collaborated with Jan Brueghel the Elder, who generally painted staffage figures for him.